-Abortion and women's roles in society: Opinions from Tlaxcala, Mexico
+Abortion and women's roles in society: Opinions from Tlaxcala, Mexico (PDF)

 Palermo,Tia; Wilson,Kate S.; Garcia,Sandra G.; Diaz-Olavarrieta,Claudia